aaschmid/gradle-cpd-plugin/README.md

     source = sourceSets.main.allJava // only java, groovy and scala classes in 'main' sourceSets }
 ```

-By default the copy-paste-detection looks at all source code of all subprojects which at least apply ```JavaBasePlugin```
-(explicitly or implicitly trough e.g. Java or Groovy plugin).

 *Note:* With v0.2, I have renamed the default task from ```cpd``` to ```cpdCheck``` that it does not have a name clash anymore.